Cap-go/worker-invoices/README.md

 ## Stripe Webhook Setup for Auto-Invoicing

-To automatically send invoices after a successful charge:

-1. In your Stripe Dashboard, go to **Webhooks** and click **Add endpoint**.
-2. Set the endpoint URL to `https://your-worker-url/webhook/stripe`.
-3. Select the event `charge.succeeded` to listen for successful charges.
-4. Save the webhook.
-(Note: Webhook signature verification is not implemented in this basic setup; for production, add Stripe webhook signature verification.)

-The worker also runs a scheduled task every minute to ensure the webhook is set up in Stripe.
-If not present, it will attempt to create it using the `CF_WORKER_DOMAIN` provided.
+The worker automatically sets up the necessary Stripe webhook to listen for `charge.succeeded` events.
+You don't need to manually configure this in the Stripe Dashboard.
+The worker runs a scheduled task every minute to ensure the webhook is set up correctly using the `CF_WORKER_DOMAIN` provided.
+If the webhook is not present, it will be created.

+Note: Webhook signature verification is not implemented in this basic setup; for production, consider adding Stripe webhook signature verification for enhanced security.

 ## API Usage